-The New Reach towpath and the New Reach itself is registered as a Village Green and ownership is vested in the Town Council.
+The New Reach towpath and the New Reach itself is registered as a Village Green and it is our view that ownership is vested in East Suffolk Council.
+This has been acknowledged by their legal department but not in any formal way.